Paul Scholes: Style of play

 Scholes was highly regarded for his technical skills, and renowned for his accurate passing, intelligent movement and powerful shooting from long range.
 Though he played mostly as a striker in his youth and early professional career, Scholes matured into a well-rounded, tenacious, and versatile playmaker capable of playing in any midfield position, often alternating between defensive, offensive, wide and playmaking roles, due to his stamina, vision, work-rate, and positional sense.
-Scholes was renowned for his late attacking runs and ability to combine with teammates, as well as an excellent capacity to read the game and control the tempo of play, which enabled him to function in a deep-seated creative role as well as in a box-to-box role in the centre of the pitch; he played in the centre for much of the earlier part of his career, while he was instead deployed in a deeper role in the later part of his career.
+Scholes was renowned for his late attacking runs and ability to combine with teammates, as well as an excellent capacity to read the game and control the tempo of play, which enabled him to function in a deep-seated creative role as well as in a box-to-box role in the centre of the pitch.
+He played in the centre for much of the earlier part of his career, while he was instead deployed in a deeper role in the later part of his career.
 Scholes possessed an extraordinary range of passing and frequently initiated dangerous attacking plays after winning back possession.

 In an interview with FourFourTwo, Scholes admitted to not being blessed with notable pace or dribbling skills, and attributed his calmness and ability to retain possession under pressure to having a sharp brain, excellent awareness, and good link-up play.
 He was also used in a more advanced creative role on occasion, as a deep-lying forward behind an out-and-out striker.
 At international level, he was also occasionally used out of position on the left flank.

+Scholes received criticism for his discipline, particularly regarding his tackling, which was questioned as frequently inept by multiple pundits, fans and Scholes himself.
+In addition, the potential for malicious intent in some of his tackles was raised, and it has been suggested that he escaped greater censure due to the admiration that many have for the rest of his game.
+Arsenal manager Arsène Wenger criticised Scholes' tackling, stating, "For me he was not a fair player.
+There's a little bit of a darker side in him, sometimes, that I did not like.
+I respect him highly as a quality player but I did not like some things he did on the football pitch."
+Scholes said in an interview that he was not a bad tackler, but that, "If someone got me early in the game, it was always in the back of my mind that I needed to get them back", and suggested that the bookings he received towards the end of his career were influenced by his reputation.